 Four of our grandsons, along with their Uncle Will, left last weekend for a Mission Trip with our Church to Haiti.
 Each of the grandkids raised money to help them go and we took time to hear about the trip and lay hands on them to pray for them.

 Every year we close camp with a special candlelight ceremony called Band of Cousins, or BOC for short.
 We recite our pledge: “As cousins, we pledge to serve the Lord and to take care of each other always.”
 This year the 11 eldest cousins shared three things: their favorite Bible verse, one thing they want God to do in their life this summer, and one piece of advice for the younger 10 cousins.
 Tears came quickly to my eyes and John’s.

 Here are a few post-camp reflections from campers:

-“Starting from the very original cousin camp with 5 of us, to the most recent with 21, cousin camp has always been a very special part of my life.
-I have been able to form such important bonds with every single one of my cousins, and none of them would have been possible without cousin camp.
+“Starting from the very original Cousin Camp with five of us, to the most recent with twenty-one, Cousin Camp has always been a very special part of my life.
+I have been able to form such important bonds with every single one of my cousins, and none of them would have been possible without Cousin Camp.
 I love getting to play with my cousins and spend time with Ghee and Poppy.
-I think my favorite parts of cousin camp are when we ride horses with Poppy and the mornings when the first thing we do is get a big hug from Ghee.
-I love cousin camp at night when the older kids get to stay up and play cards, eat microwave popcorn, and occasionally stargaze on the roof.
-Cousin camp is always one of my favorite things during the year and I look forward to it every summer!
+I think my favorite parts of Cousin Camp are when we ride horses with Poppy and the mornings when the first thing we do is get a big hug from Ghee.
+I love Cousin Camp at night when the older kids get to stay up and play cards, eat microwave popcorn, and occasionally stargaze on the roof.
+Cousin Camp is always one of my favorite things during the year and I look forward to it every summer!
 I cannot thank Ghee and Poppy enough for doing this for us every year and for putting up with all twenty-one of us, we cherish every minute of it!” – Sylvie, age 15

 “I loved the late night fishing and all the tournaments.” – Jack, age 11